 The models we consider here have an advantage over other approaches (e.g., Lee, 2006; Baumann et al., 2020) in that that they more completely specify how choice thresholds are computed for each option (i.e., the expected reward value of continued sampling, in the case of CS and BP) and allow the research to test how different sources of bias might affect these computations.
 Nevertheless, our models still treat these influences of bias as external to the model – estimating the source of bias from participant behaviour rather than explicitly modelling the reasons for the biases themselves.
 In other words, the reasons why participants might perceive a different reward value for sampling (CS model) or have overoptimistic expectations about forthcoming options remain the next steps for future research.

-We might speculate, in the case of participants whose behaviour is best explained by CS, that sampling through and viewing many appealing and interesting images such faces, foods or holiday destinations has its own reward value, beyond just the achievement of a high-quality choice, a reward value that is less present when participants must engage with numbers.
+We might speculate, in the case of participants whose behaviour is best explained by CS, that sampling through and viewing many appealing and interesting images such as faces, foods or holiday destinations has its own reward value, beyond just the achievement of a high-quality choice - a reward value that is less present when participants must engage with numbers.
 Although there was on the whole somewhat more evidence for participants’ use of the BP strategy, the reasons that participants might use a BP strategy seem less obvious.
 The solution may lie in how the prior distribution is learned by participants.
 For example, participants may selectively remember the high quality of options they hope to select later while forgetting less interesting options.
-This ensuing skewed memory of the option distribution could be learned either from encountering stimuli (e.g., faces) in the outside world before the study (or during exposure to the generating distribution in phase 1.
+This ensuing skewed memory of the option distribution could be learned either from encountering stimuli (e.g., faces) in the outside world before the study, or during exposure to the generating distribution in phase 1.
 We note, though, that our preliminary results suggest that the presence or absence of a phase 1 does not affect sampling rates at least on economic full information tasks (van de Wouw et al., 2023).
-We recommend that future studies concentrate on examining how participants form expectations about reward from statistical distribution learning and to test whether optimistic prior expectations about images might arise in contexts more generally than just optimal stopping problems.
+We recommend that future studies concentrate on examining how participants form expectations about reward from statistical distribution learning, and to test whether optimistic prior expectations about images might arise in contexts more generally than just optimal stopping problems.

 The results, especially the robust finding of oversampling bias, were remarkably consistent across what amount to rather diverse datasets.
 Though the core methods embodying image-based full information problems were always present, the paradigm details markedly varied.
 Perhaps most importantly, the tasks varied by domain.
 Our preliminary hypothesis, based on oversampling in facial attractiveness tasks (Furl et al., 2019), was that oversampling arises from a predisposition to use a high-threshold when choosing mates, a phenomenon claimed to hold for animals by the behavioural ecology literature (Valone et al., 1996).
 This preliminary hypothesis proves false.
-Instead, oversampling is a broader phenomenon that generalises beyond personal mate choice and extends to mate choices for others matchmaker dataset), other judgments about faces (trustworthiness datasets 1 and 2) and beyond options presented as faces altogether (foods datasets 1 and 2 and holidays datasets).
-Interestingly, the oversampling bias we replicated multiple times herein frequently does not arise for full information tasks (e.g., Baumann et al., 2020) or secretary problem tasks (e.g., Seale & Rappoport, 1997) where participants must search through numbers for the best one (e.g., prices in economic domains).
+Instead, oversampling is a broader phenomenon that generalises beyond personal mate choice and extends to mate choices for others (matchmaker dataset), other judgments about faces (trustworthiness datasets 1 and 2) and beyond options presented as faces altogether (foods datasets 1 and 2 and holidays datasets 1 and 2).
+Interestingly, the oversampling bias we replicated multiple times herein frequently does not arise for full information tasks (e.g., Baumann et al., 2020) or secretary problem tasks (e.g., Seale & Rappoport, 1997) where participants must search through sequences of numbers for the best one (e.g., prices in economic domains).
 We suspect that it is the image-based nature of the option value presentation that, at least in part, instigates this oversampling bias.